 Dementia is a devastating disease and leads to tremendous suffering for people with dementia and their families.
 In addition to the cognitive deficits of dementia the behavioural and psychological symptoms of dementia (BPSD) are an integral part of dementia.
 In the original description of Alzheimer's disease 100 years ago, prominent symptoms of paranoia, screaming and hallucinations were present.
-BPSD, sometimes referred to as non-cognitive or neuropsychiatric symptoms of dementia, is common and occurs in up to 90% of patients.
+BPSD, sometimes referred to as non-cognitive or neuropsychiatric symptoms of dementia, is common and occurs in up to 90% of patients over the course of the disease.
 It is a significant cause of distress in people with dementia as well as their carers and if untreated can lead to premature institutionalization.